Residues of manifolds: Applications and miscellaneous topics

-On the other hand, in special cases the problem has a positive solution.
-The author showed that, under some condition, round balls, circles, and $2$-spheres can be identified by the meromorphic energy function \cite{Onew}.
-He conjectures that odd dimensional round spheres can be identified by the energy $E_M(-2m)$ as well.
+On the other hand, in special cases the characterization problem has a positive solution.
+The author showed that if we restrict ourselves to the closed subsets and compact bodies in Euclidean spaces with suitable regularity, round balls can be characterized by the residues and round circles and $2$-spheres can be identified by the meromorphic energy function \cite{Onew}.
+The characterization of balls is a consequence of isoperimetric inequality since the first two residues are the volumes of $\dom$ and $\pO$.
+Here we show that round circles can be identified by the residues. \begin{proposition} Let $X$ be either a compact body or a closed submanifold of a Euclidean space.
+Suppose $X$ is of class $C^5$ and the meromorphic energy function $B_X(z)$ has poles at $z=-1$ and $-3$ on $\R z\ge-3$ with $\Res_X(-1)=\Res_{S^1}(-1)$ and $\Res_X(-3)=\Res_{S^1}(-3)$.
+Then $X$ is isomorphic to a round unit circle $S^1$. \end{proposition}

+We remark that we need one more regularity than in Theorem 3.4 of \cite{Onew} to guarantee the existence of the two residues. \begin{proof} (i) From the location of the poles we know that $X$ is a union of closed curves $C_i$ $(1\le i\le \ell)$ for some $\ell\in\NN$. \\